 Smoke impacts from fire may occur during an inversion along the Green River.
 Planning and mitigation measures are identified to minimize smoke impact in Appendix 2.

-In the event of wildfire during extreme weather conditions both nests have been global the possible destruction of the nest, and potentially the birds.
+In the event of wildfire during extreme weather conditions both nests have been global positioning systems (GPS) located and the burn hazard can be remediated quickly, eliminating the possible destruction of the nest, and potentially the birds.